-If you struggle with Savasana or skip it altogether, you are definitely not alone!
-We look at the paradoxical nature of Savasana and why it's so essential to our yoga practice.
+If you struggle with Savasana or skip it altogether, you are definitely not alone.
+We look at the paradoxical nature of Savasana and why it’s so important to our yoga practice.

 “…And now, for the final resting pose…”

-When I first attended a yoga class in my early twenties, these words were a signal for me to start reaching for my socks, rolling up my mat and tiptoeing out of the door.
-The class was very dynamic - I now think of it as ‘Yogaerobics’ - nevertheless, it was unthinkable for me to spend time “lying around on the floor” as I saw it back then.
+When I attended my first yoga class in my early twenties, these words were a signal for me to start quietly reaching for my socks, rolling up my mat and tiptoeing out of the door.
+The class was very dynamic – I now think of it as ‘Yogaerobics’ – nevertheless, it was unthinkable for me to spend time ‘lying around on the floor’ as I viewed Savasana back then.

-My practice took a turn about a year later when I found a teacher who was much more interested in the spiritual aspects of yoga than the physical, focusing more on breath awareness and the subtle energies of the body, rather than on whether students could do full splits ...but still I resisted.
-I took Savasana - or my version of it - sitting up.
-There was something inside me that could not, or would not, let go …
+My practice took a turn about a year later when I found a teacher who was much more interested in the spiritual aspects of yoga than the physical, focusing more on breath awareness and the subtle energies of the body, rather than on whether students could do full Splits.
+But still I resisted.
+I practiced Savasana – or my version of it – sitting up.
+There was something inside me that could not, or would not, let go…

 The busy body / monkey mind

 Initially my own resistance felt like a physical, rather than a psychological one.
 The very act of lying down, open and undefended on the floor, was almost impossible for me.
 Even when I did lie down, I would keep my eyes wide open, body rigid, utterly defiant against physical relaxation.
 When I finally let my body relax, there were even more horrors awaiting me!
 Where does this irritation come from?
 Why is my left earlobe suddenly itching?
 How do I stop my mind from whirling?
 Is this supposed to be relaxing?
-When will I be able to move again….?
+When can I please move again….?